The Civil War in France: Writing

 Between the middle of April and the end of May 1871, London resident Karl Marx collected and compiled English, French, and German newspaper clippings on the progress of the Paris Commune, which pitted the radical workers of Paris against conservative forces from outside the city.
 Marx had access to French publications supported by the Commune as well as various bourgeois periodicals published in London in English and French.
 Marx also had access to personal interpretations of events passed along by several leading figures in the Commune and associates such as Paul Lafargue and Peter Lavrov.

-Marx originally intended to write an address to the workers of Paris and made such a motion to the meeting of the governing General Council of the International on March 28, 1871, a proposal unanimously approved.
-Further developments in France made Marx think that the document should be instead directed to the working class of the world, and at the April 18 meeting of the General Council, he passed along that suggestion by noting his desire to write on the "general tendency of the struggle."
+Marx originally intended to write an address to the workers of Paris and made such a motion to the meeting of the governing General Council of the International on 28 March 1871, a proposal unanimously approved.
+Further developments in France made Marx think that the document should be instead directed to the working class of the world, and at the April 18 meeting of the General Council, he passed along that suggestion by noting his desire to write on the "general tendency of the struggle".
 The proposal was approved, and Marx began writing the document.
-Main writing on the publication seems to have taken place between May 6 and May 30, 1871, with Marx writing the original document in English.
+Main writing on the publication seems to have taken place between 6 and 30 May 1871, with Marx writing the original document in English.